sulis-hpc/sulis-hpc.github.io/appnotes/lammps.markdown

 It is important to note that `g 1` in the srun command line requests a single GPU, which should be equal to the number of GPUs requested via `--gres` string (the number after last `:`).
 The `--cpus-per-task=42` is used here dominantly for adjusting the memory request, since the `OMP_NUM_THREADS` is set to one.
 Note also that here the number of requested GPUs must be equal to the number of MPI tasks.
 Last two conditions (`OMP_NUM_THREADS=1` and `SLURM_NTASKS_PER_NODE` equal to the number of GPU's per node) is chosen for the best performance, although users are encouraged to make their own tests in application to a particular situation.

 ### GPU package
-The same conditions, `OMP_NUM_THREADS=1` and `SLURM_NTASKS_PER_NODE` equal to the number of GPU's per node, show the best performance.
-The corresponding submission script
+The corresponding submission script for the GPU package is below.

 <p class="codeblock-label">lammps.slurm</p>
 ```bash